freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/create-an-export-fallback-with-export-default.md

 ---

 ## Description

 <section id='description'>

-In the <code>export</code> lesson, you learned about the syntax referred to as a <dfn>named export</dfn>.
+In the `export` lesson, you learned about the syntax referred to as a <dfn>named export</dfn>.
 This allowed you to make multiple functions and variables available for use in other files.

-There is another <code>export</code> syntax you need to know, known as <dfn>export default</dfn>.
+There is another `export` syntax you need to know, known as <dfn>export default</dfn>.
 Usually you will use this syntax if only one value is being exported from a file.
 It is also used to create a fallback value for a file or module.

-Below are examples using <code>export default</code>:
+Below are examples using `export default`:

 ```js
 // named function